Francesca Michielin: 2015–2016: di20, Sanremo Music Festival and Eurovision Song Contest

 In April 2014, Michielin confirmed she was working on new material.
 The single "L'amore esiste", produced by Fortunato Zampaglione and Michele Canova, was released on 6 March 2015, ahead of her second studio album, di20.
 The song achieved commercial success, entering the top ten of the Italian FIMI Top Digital chart, and receiving the Lunezia Pop Award.

 "L'amore esiste" was followed by "Battito di ciglia", released on 10 July 2015, and "Lontano", released on 25 September 2015.

 To launch di20, Michielin performed at the Unicredit Pavilion in Milan on 21 October 2015, four days before the official release of the album.

 In January 2016, Michielin also embarked on her first concert tour, titled Nice to Meet You.
 A live extended play was recorded during the show and released exclusively to digital stores on 30 January 2016.

 In February 2016, she competed in the 66th Sanremo Music Festival, performing the song "Nessun grado di separazione".
 The song placed second in the competition, behind Stadio's "Un giorno mi dirai".
 The band was then eligible to represent Italy in the Eurovision Song Contest 2016, but they declined, stating they would be on a previously planned tour in May 2016.
 Their decision led RAI to select Michielin as the Italian entry for the 61st edition of the European competition.

 Michielin's entry was a new version of "Nessun grado di separazione", featuring an English-language chorus and titled "No Degree of Separation".
 In the final she placed 16th out of 26.

 "Nessun grado di separazione" debuted atop the Italian singles chart and was included in di20are, a new edition of Michielin's second studio album.

 On 3 June 2016, "Un cuore in due" was released as the album's fifth single.
 The music video was directed by Giacomo Triglia and was released on 13 June 2016.

 On 23 September 2016, "Almeno tu" was released as the album's sixth and final single.
 It was also included in the soundtrack of Piuma.
 A music video featuring Michielin as well as segments from the film was released on 24 September 2016.

 2017–2018: 2640

 In January 2017, Michielin announced through her Twitter account that she had started working in the studio on her third album, the title of which was later announced as 2640.
 The album was recorded in Los Angeles with producer Michele Canova.

 The album's lead single "Vulcano" was released on 21 July 2017, along with a music video directed by Giacomo Triglia and filmed between 10 pm and 5:30 am in Berlin.
 The song achieved a platinum certification in Italy.

 On 1 October 2017, Michielin performed "Vulcano" on Che tempo che fa and announced the album's release date as 12 January 2018.
 The album was made available to pre-order on 22 December 2017, with the song "Tropicale" as a pre-order bonus.
+In the meanwhile, she also performed the Italian national anthem as an opening to the 2017 Italian Grand Prix at the Autodromo Nazionale Monza.